-What is Changi East?
+What is changi east?

 Spanning a massive 1,080 hectares, the Changi East development will provide future capacity for Changi Airport.
 The development will serve to secure Singapore’s air hub status and ensure its continued competitiveness and relevance.